O.M.veeeooo – Emvio Carbloaded PETG filament…it’s amazing!

 - The precautions

-To print the exotic filaments, its advised to use a hardened nozzle…unfortunately, I didn’t have this and I was keen to get printing, so I just used your normal 0.4mm brass nozzle, and I had no issues at all, although over time this would wear down your nozzle.
+To print the exotic filaments, it’s advised to use a hardened nozzle.
+However, I didn’t have this, and I was keen to get printing.
+As a result, I just used the regular 0.4mm brass nozzle.
+I had no issues at all, although over time this would wear down your nozzle.

-The printing was flawless with hardly any visible layer lines!
-(Just the rough texture this filament gives you which is neat and gives it that engineering carbon fibre look.
+To sum up, the printing was flawless with hardly any visible layer lines! .Just the rough texture this filament gives you which is neat and gives it that engineering carbon fibre look.
 I do know that there are other similar filaments out there which provide a different look of carbon fibre.